tiptoppress/category-posts-widget/readme.txt

 == Screenshots ==
 1. The widget configuration dialog.
 2. Front end of the widget using a default WordPress Theme.
-3. Use shortcode [catposts] edit options only in the customizer.
+3. Use shortcode [catposts] in the content and edit options in the customizer.

 == Changelog ==
 [Read more on our blog ...](http://tiptoppress.com/category/category-posts-widget/)